vnoctem/productive-box-in-readme/README.md

 ---

 ## Overview
-This project uses GitHub graphQL API to get the commit histories and write into the gist by [rest.js](https://github.com/octokit/rest.js#readme)
+This project uses GitHub graphQL API to get the commit histories and write into the README by [rest.js](https://github.com/octokit/rest.js#readme)

 ## Setup